charlottewang0605/cs103a-cpa02/README.md

 First, you need to signup and login as usual.

 Then, you can do search by course name feature, just type in the keyword in the course name.<br>
-You can also search courses by subject or instructor.
+You can also search courses by subject or instructor.<br>
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/64769717/167244382-65c0b3ec-40f9-49ab-9596-1effe569c7a3.png">

 You can add course to schedule just as before.

-You can rate the course on the schedule on a 1 to 5 scale and also add specific comments, then just click Save.
+You can rate the course on the schedule on a 1 to 5 scale and also add specific comments, then just click Save.<br>
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/64769717/167244747-8dfc4321-41c6-4a9b-b3d4-57398270dcce.png">

-All comments would be presented in the comment list after clicking Comment at the Navigation Bar.
+All comments would be presented in the comment list after clicking Comment at the Navigation Bar. <br>
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/64769717/167244777-3e382d23-a874-498f-9d01-cbe223899847.png">

-You can choose to sort by rating from highest to lowest by clicking Sort in Rating Descending Order.
+You can choose to sort by rating from highest to lowest by clicking Sort in Rating Descending Order.<br>
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/64769717/167244823-426b2eca-482b-493f-8f33-4cfbf1282bf7.png">

 You can also delete the comment by clicking Delete button.<br>